-Phil Dalley was elected to the board in 2014 and has 35 years of travel Industry experience in various roles, firstly with East West Airlines, Australian Airlines and Qantas Airways.
+Phil Dalley was elected to the board in 2014 and has over 35 years of travel Industry experience in various roles, firstly with East West Airlines, Australian Airlines and Qantas Airways.
 Phil successfully runs a high-profile retail and wholesale travel agency in the ACT, which he established in 1998.

-Phil was also the ACT chairman of the Australian Federation of Travel Agents for period during the 1990s and is presently Deputy Chairman of the Travellers Choice Board and a member of the Strategic Issues Committee.
+Phil was also the ACT chairman of the Australian Federation of Travel Agents (AFTA) for a period during the 1990s and is presently Deputy Chairman of the Travellers Choice Board.